ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/pretrained_model/I3CL/README.md

-Down load trained I3CL model and put it here for i.
+Down load trained I3CL model and put it here.